ABsolutelyWeb/IonicAppMassEffectQuotesSoundboard/README.md

+NOTE: This was only tested on my 2 Android devices.

 This is a simple Ionic application that is a soundboard full of quotes from the popular Mass Effect franchise.
 To run this app, open up the Ionic View application on your mobile phone and enter in the ID: c6d92f18

 Users can delete and rearrange sound files, but these changes are not persistent.